Toward the end of last year, it was revealed that two twin girls with edited genes had been born.

 However, the existence of the research programme was known shortly before his public presentation.
 It was published in the MIT Technology Review followed by the Associated Press going public with the story.

-Nonetheless, this was not something that was considered ethical nor permissible in his country and thus Jiankui lost his position at the university and is prevented from doing further experimentation for a certain amount of time.
+Nonetheless, this was not something that was considered ethical nor permissible in his country.
+Thus Jiankui lost his position at the university and is prevented from doing further experimentation for a certain amount of time.
 They censored his work, even among social channels.

-Although the protein is attacked with HIV infection, it helps the immune response with other infectious diseases.
-Thus the girls may be susceptible to them.
+Although the protein is attacked during HIV infection, it helps the immune response with other infectious diseases.
+Thus the babies may be susceptible to them.
 Moreover, there is uncertainty as to what other consequences the alterations in their genes could have.

 The wider scientific community is still trying to verify the validity of Jiankui’s claims.
 His actions have spurred a need for an international edict on what is permissible in the editing of the genome.